 Curating Our Forgotten Digital Photos: Photographer Doug Battenhausen thinks all our advances in cellphone cameras and photo-sharing technology haven’t made our pictures better, but rather more sterile.
 So he’s been looking through our forgotten, dead photo accounts for 5 years and curating them on his website, Internet History.
 They are sometimes funny, sometimes bad, but usually photos that give him a feeling of “comforting sadness.”
 With every new selfie we take today, we quickly move past long forgotten pics of the recent past.
 It’s striking to go back through and look at them through this lens.
 Pun intended.
 (LINK)

-Greg Swan builds creative engagement strategies for brands rooted in consumer habits, social networks, and the culture engine that knits them together.
-Follow him @gregswan.
+Greg crafts creative strategies for brands rooted in consumer insights, creative technology, PR, social platforms, content strategy, and the cultures that knit them together.

 View all posts by Greg Swan